aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/040_project/index.en.md

 weight: 40
 ---

-Argo CD [Projects](https://argo-cd.readthedocs.io/en/stable/user-guide/projects/) is a logical grouping of Argo CD Applications.
-Projects provide the following features:
+Argo CD [Projects](https://argo-cd.readthedocs.io/en/stable/user-guide/projects/) provide logical groupings of Argo CD Applications.
+They offer several key capabilities:

-- Restrict what may be deployed:
+- Control over what can be deployed:

-  - Specify trusted Git source repositories.
-In this workshop we uses an ApplicationSet named `argoprojects` to dynamically create ArgoProjects pointing to the platform git repository.
+  - Define trusted Git source repositories.
+In this workshop, we use an ApplicationSet named `argoprojects` to dynamically create ArgoProjects that point to the platform git repository.

-- Restrict where apps may be deployed:
+- Control over deployment destinations:

-  - Specify destination clusters and namespaces.
-We will restrict webstore microservices (UI, catalog, etc.) to the spoke-staging namespace.
-This will prevent the webstore from accidentally being deployed to the hub cluster.
+  - Specify allowed destination clusters and namespaces.
+We will restrict webstore microservices (UI, catalog, etc.) to the spoke-staging namespace, preventing accidental deployment to the hub cluster.

-- Restrict what kinds of objects may or may not be deployed:
+- Control over allowed resource types:

-  - We have already set limit ranges, resource quotas etc on the namespaces.
-We should prevent application teams from overwriting these restrictions.
-But they can create pods, deployments, etc. in their namespace.
+  - We have already configured limit ranges and resource quotas on the namespaces.
+We need to prevent application teams from overriding these restrictions while allowing them to create pods, deployments, and other resources in their namespace.

-- Define project roles:
+- Project role definitions:
-  - This workshop does not define any project roles.
-You can explore this on your own.
+  - While this workshop does not cover project roles, we encourage exploring this functionality independently.

+By leveraging these capabilities, Argo CD Projects enable fine-grained control over application deployments, enhancing security and maintaining consistency across your Kubernetes environments.